crochethk/klang-compiler/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+The following steps will guide you through the process of compiling a Klang source code file.

 ### Prerequisites
 * [![Java][Java]][Java-url] ≥23
 * `gcc` to compile generated helpers and link with assembly code
-* (optional) WSL or linux if you want to use the provided bash scripts
+* WSL or Linux
+    > Provided bash scripts and the generated assembly only support Linux

 ### Quick Start
 The easiest way to start compiling Klang files is to use the provided bash